Sick0M0de/artimes-hyperion/README.md

 This project is licensed under the MIT License.
 Feel free to use, fork, or contribute to the madness.

 “Silence the world.
 Focus the chaos.
-Unleash your Hyperion.”
+Unleash your Hyperion."